cwaldbieser/grouper_python_provisioner/changelog_consumer/README.rst

 in order to use TLS.

 Also make sure that the port you specify on the exchange host is using TLS.
-If it is a plain TCP connection, an error will occur (hopefully memntioning something along the lines of "Maybe a non-SSL connection?").
+If it is a plain TCP connection, an error will occur (hopefully mentioning something along the lines of "Maybe a non-SSL connection?").